 Spring Scavenger Hunt

 Head outside to practice some spring vocabulary!
 You could also preview the vocabulary by making a collage beforehand if you’d like.
-I have a visual for a simple scavenger hunt that I used with my daughter a couple of years ago (I never tried this particular scavenger hunt with students, but feel free to grab it here if you think it would help with your caseload!)
+I have a visual for a simple scavenger hunt that I used with my daughter a couple of years ago (I never tried this particular scavenger hunt with students, but feel free to use it if you think it would help with your caseload!)

-Practice Spring WH- Questions
+Practice Spring WH- Questions for Speech Therapy

-RELATED READ: Using Visuals to Teach WH- Questions
+RELATED: Using Visuals to Teach WH- Questions

 I hope some of these activity ideas will work for your caseload too!